 For example, I make the most beneficial bodyweight moves such as pull-ups, push-ups, chin-ups, squats, etc., but I use dumbbells for curls and shoulder exercises.

-But, keep in mind that boxing strength training is not the same as the bodybuilders or the powerlifters do.
-Your aim is not to build huge muscles and extreme strength.
-Hence, it is enough to do fewer sets and exercises, but maybe more reps with lighter weights.
+But, keep in mind that boxing strength training is not the same as bodybuilders or powerlifters do.
+Your aim is not to build huge muscles and extreme strength by lifting heavy weights.
+Hence, it is enough to do fewer sets and exercises, but maybe more reps (8-15) with medium weights.
 Besides, do not forget to train each muscle group, especially your arms, legs, shoulders, and core muscles.
 Also, include explosive movements in your resistance training such as plyo jumps.

 Furthermore, it is enough to have strength training sessions twice a week, and the workouts should not be done in a row.
 Your muscles need time to rest and recover.

 Here is a useful video on how to implement strength training in a boxing routine.

 Another crucial part of an effective boxing workout routine is practicing the various techniques.
 As with everything in life, you cannot learn anything without continuous training.

 Although boxing seems to be just a sport where people throw punches and move here and there, it is a very complicated system requiring a lot of practice.

-You have to learn many skills, such as punches, combinations, footwork, defense, etc. You have to spend a lot of time practicing until those skills come naturally.
+You have to learn many skills, such as punches, combos, footwork, defense, etc. You have to spend a lot of time practicing until those skills come naturally.